OCHA-DAP/ds-raster-pipelines/README.md

 </details>

-## Pipeline Orchestration
+## Usage

+All pipelines can be run as a CLI, via the `run_pipeline.py` entrypoint.
+For detailed usage instructions and options, see our [Pipeline Usage Guide](docs/usage.md).

-All pipelines are configured to run as [Jobs on Databricks](https://docs.databricks.com/en/jobs/create-run-jobs.html).
+Pipelines are run in production as [Jobs on Databricks](https://docs.databricks.com/en/jobs/create-run-jobs.html).
 Please reach out if you require access.

 ## Development Setup